Researchers Explain 5 Habits That Can Damage Your Brain

 Symptoms of brain damage vary.
 Symptom severity is dependent upon the type of brain injury.
 Temporary brain injury (not to be confused with TBI) often leads to short term symptoms.
 Temporary brain injury symptoms include confusion, headaches, memory problems, and nausea.

-Popular Science Explains 11 Things That Happen To Your Body When You Have A Hormone Imbalance
+Popular 17 Things That Happen To Your Body When You Eat Two Ripe Bananas Every Day For 30 Days

 Severe brain damage leads to disability or death.
 Symptoms of severe brain damage may include blurred vision, difficulty hearing or speaking, hemorrhage, and loss of consciousness.
 Cognitive, behavioral, and physical disabilities often result.
 Many who survive severe cases of brain damage may enter and remain in a comatose (nonresponsive) state.